 Eligible expenses for Limited FSAs can vary.
 To find out exactly what your Limited FSA covers, contact your FSA administrator.

-What are eye exams?
+What are reading glasses?

 Reading eyeglasses are designed to treat presbyopia, which is a condition that most adults experience once they reach the age of 35 to 45.
 Presbyopia is caused by a decrease elasticity in the eye's lens that makes objects difficult to see from close range.
 These eyeglasses come in generic strengths to improve the wearer's vision when reading.
 Standard reading eyeglasses are only designed to view objects at close range, which is why bifocals are commonly used to shift between short range and distance vision.
 Reading eyeglasses are not designed to correct vision problems, and unlike prescription eyeglasses, are not designed for full-time use (AllAboutVision.com).

 There are two primary types of reading glasses that individuals with vision problems can consider to improve their visual acuity when reading.
 These include:

 - Full Frames: These frames are designed for individuals who spend long periods of time concentrating on reading materials and other activities close-up.
 However, when the wearer looks up and looks across the room, the rest of the room will appear blurry.
 The entire lens of full frame glasses features the same prescription at any portion of the lens and should only be used when reading.
 In most cases, individuals who have never needed glasses will start with this type of reading glasses, as nearsightedness is typically the first type of vision problem people experience with age.